The Best Markets To Visit in Las Vegas

-The Downtown 3rd Farmers Market is a humble yet hip market to visit in downtown Las Vegas.
-Located in what used to be a transportation hub, this farmer’s market has been going on every Friday for the past five years.
-Items for sale vary each week but generally include clothing, honey, bath salts, and fresh produce.
-Other nearby points of interest include the Mob Museum, Smith Center, and Fremont Street Experience; if you plan it right, you can spend an entire day in the area.
+The Downtown 3rd Farmers Market is a humble yet hip market that caters to the foodies looking for fresh produce in Las Vegas.
+Located in what used to be a transportation hub, the market has been open to the public every Friday since opening in March 2012.
+While items for sale vary each week, they generally include clothing, honey, bath salts and fresh produce.
+Once you’re done shopping at the market, stop by other nearby points of interest such as The Mob Museum, Smith Center and Fremont Street Experience.

 The Las Vegas Farmers Market is a local favorite to attend.
-With four different locations throughout the city, it’s one of the most convenient to visit.
-Items for sale include fresh produce, handmade lotions and oils, jewelry, clothing, and more.
-There’s often live music playing during the markets’ opening hours, providing entertainment for all ages.
-The closest locations to the Las Vegas Strip and downtown Las Vegas are Downtown Summerlin or Gardens Park.
+Rod Huebert, a native of California, took over the market in 2017 and has since expanded it to include six other locations throughout the city, including the market at Bruce Trent Park.
+Find fresh produce, handmade lotions and oils, jewelry, clothing and more.
+There’s often live music playing during the market’s opening hours, providing entertainment for all ages.

 The idea of a farm in the middle of the desert may sound like a mirage of sorts, but Gilcrease Orchard is the real thing.
-This 60-acre farm has been operating since the early 1920s, providing fresh produce to the local community.
-Gilcrease Orchard is popular with children, so if you prefer to avoid big crowds, it’s better to go early.
-Before you leave, be sure to buy some of their famous cider; it’s a local favorite and absolutely delicious.
+This 60-acre (24-hectare) farm has been operating since the early 1920s, providing fresh produce to the local community.
+The farm is famous for its apple cider and takes great pride in delivering a product that’s free from preservatives.
+Being a popular place, the farm tends to get very busy, so if you prefer to avoid big crowds, it’s better to go early.